Should You Buy VBAL ETF? My VBAL Review

 VBAL vs. VCNS

 VCNS is Vanguard’s Conservative ETF Portfolio.
 It has a 60/40 bond to stock asset allocation.
 In terms of underlying funds, it’s identical to VBAL, however the allocation for each fund is weighted more heavily on the fixed income security funds.
-VCNS’s MER is a bit lower than VBAL’s at 0.22%.
+VCNS’s MER is the same as VBAL’s at 0.24%.

 If you tend to value low risk investments, and like the idea of getting regular dividend payouts, VCNS could be a better choice for you.